xima-media/xima-deployer-tools/docs/SYMFONY.md

 The following tasks are symfony specific and extend the default deployer deployment:

+### Default deployment

+The default deployment task for symfony applications can be found here  [deploy.php](../deployer/symfony/task/deploy.php)

 ### Clearing the cache

 The symfony cache can be cleared with the following task: